-Sirs,
+Sirs:

-1. The Government of Canada hereby submits to the International Joint Commission, under the provisions of the Boundary Waters Treaty of January 11, 1909, this application requesting that the Commission approve the construction of certain works, as described in Section 8 of this application, and the operation of such works under the conditions specified in Section 10 of this application, in the International Rapids Section of the St. Lawrence River, giving consideration to such effects as the construction and operation of these works may have on the levels of water resulting therefrom to be maintained in Lake Ontario and the St. Lawrence River.
+1. The Government of the United States hereby submits to the International Joint Commission, under the provisions of the Boundary Waters Treaty of January 11, 1909, this Application requesting that the Commission approve the construction of certain works, as described in section 8 of this Application, and the operation of such works under the conditions specified in section 10 of this Application, in the International Rapids Section of the St. Lawrence River, giving consideration to such effects as the construction and operation of these works may have on the levels of water resulting therefrom to be maintained in Lake Ontario and the St. Lawrence River.